Advocating For Research

 From left to right: ATA Board member John Bates; Government relations counsel Deborah Outlaw; The Honorable John Cornyn; recent ATA Board chair Scott C. Mitchell J.D.; and ATA Director of Advocacy & Research, Jennifer Born.

 From left to right: recent ATA Board chair, Scott C. Mitchell J.D.; ATA Government Relations counsel Deborah Outlaw; ATA Director of Advocacy & Research Jennifer Born; accepting the honor on behalf of The Honorable Harry Reid's are senior staff Robert Herbert and Joe Martin, and ATA Board member Michael O'Rourke.

 ATA Honors its 2007 Congressional Champions

 In May 2008, representatives of ATA made a trip to Washington, D.C. to acknowledge our 2007 Congressional Champions (pictured below).
-Those bestowing this honor included board members Scott C. Mitchell, J.D. and Michael O’Rourke; ATA's Director of Public Affairs, Jennifer Born and government relations counsel, Deborah Outlaw.
+Those bestowing this honor included board members Scott C. Mitchell, J.D. and Michael O’Rourke; ATA's Director of Advocacy & Research, Jennifer Born and government relations counsel, Deborah Outlaw.
 The four outstanding lawmakers honored helped ATA achieve success in attaining landmark appropriations that will benefit tinnitus research.
 These included a Congressional appropriation in the FY 2008 Department of Defense (DoD) appropriations bill and directive report language in both the House and Senate versions of the Labor Health and Human Services (Labor HHS) bill.
 Both of these have led the way to increased funding for tinnitus research by the federal government.
 These particular policymakers have been and continue to be essential to ATA fulfilling its mission to cure tinnitus.

 2007 Congressional Champions